wsmelojr/blockmeter/README.md

 ## The customized blockchain network

 We use a very simple Fabric blockchain network with two ordinary peers (one of them being an endorser) and the solo orderer service.
 We also use [couchdb](https://hyperledger-fabric.readthedocs.io/en/release-1.4/couchdb_tutorial.html) containers to improve the performance on storing the ledger state on each peer.

+We are reusing a blockchain network of other project developed for us in the past.
+More informations about this network can be find in our respective publication, [here](https://link.springer.com/chapter/10.1007%2F978-3-030-39445-5_51).

 All the configuration files related to the blockchain network  are in the folder [tls](tls).
 The main files are: